Are you sure you want to log out?

-While the number of deaths have slowly been dwindling due to advances in treating the virus, access to treatment is limited, and people are still getting infected with HIV.
+While the number of deaths has slowly been dwindling due to advances in treating the virus, access to treatment is still limited, and infections are still on the rise.

 To prevent this disturbing rise in infection among young people, it is important to teach the youth about safe sex, and sex education in general.
 Knowing more about the risks of unsafe sex can help prevent future infections.

 One of the important facts about HIV and AIDS that people need to know is what makes HIV different from AIDS.